kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

 ### 🖼️ Image Handling <a name="images"></a>

-So it's great that I can add images in Markdown files using HTML, but that meant that every time I wanted to add a image, I had to include this chunk of code.
+So it's great that I can add images in Markdown files using HTML, but that meant that every time I wanted to add an image, I had to include this chunk of code.
 Not fun, right?

 ```
 <div class="post-body-img-container">